GyroTools/precon-examples/README.md

 ```

 The `<ACTIVATION_TOKEN>` is usually received by email, but is also displayed in the [GyroTools user portal](https://portal.gyrotools.com/portal).
-Upon activation, a license file will be written in `C:\ProgramData\Gyrotools\license.key`.
-Make sure the necessary file access permissions are available.
+Upon activation a license file will be written in `C:\ProgramData\Gyrotools\license.key`.
+Make sure you have the necessary permissions to do so.

 #### Linux / Mac

-To activate precon for all users of a Linux / OSX machine first create a license file in `/etc/gyrotools` and set the appropiate file write permissions for all users:
+To activate precon for all users of a Linux / OSX machine first create a license file in `/etc/gyrotools` and make sure everybody has write permissions on it:
 ```bash
 sudo mkdir -p /etc/gyrotools/ && sudo touch /etc/gyrotools/license.key && sudo chmod 666 /etc/gyrotools/license.key'
 ```